Amal42c/To-Do-List/README.md

-# To-Do-List
+# To-Do-List and a BMI Calculator
-A simple to do list using Flask(python), HTML and CSS
+A simple to do list and BMI Calculator using Flask(python), HTML and CSS